-Lately, my Friday night routine involves doing some schoolwork, waiting for my boyfriend to arrive from DC, and taking a short break to bake something sweet.
-(Said boyfriend and I then spend the remainder of the weekend eating said baked good.)
+My Friday night routine lately involves schoolwork and baking.
 Lately, the treat of choice is muffins, and these vegan zucchini date muffins are my current favorite.

 These muffins are everything a muffin should be: sweet, moist, and totally snackworthy.
 Yet they’re also packed with some zucchini, which means that they don’t demand too much fat for moisture or a good crumb.
 They’re also studded with pieces of tender, sweet Medjool dates, which add a lot of natural sweetness and fiber to the dish.
 Cinnamon and ginger add flavor and an undeniably tempting aroma.

-I like to use spelt or whole wheat flour for this recipe, but an all purpose gluten free mix will also work well.
+I like to a combination of all purpose and white whole wheat for this recipe, but an all purpose gluten free blend will also work well.
 If you don’t have dates at home, you can substitute raisins or chopped prunes, which will also add nutrition and fiber!

-- Preheat your oven to 350F and lightly oil a muffin baking sheet.
+Preheat your oven to 350F and lightly oil or line a muffin baking pan.

 These muffins are especially fabulous with some Earth Balance or jam, but a touch of nut butter would be a good topper, too.
 With that said, the dates add so much flavor and sweetness that the muffins don’t need much dressing up.
 They’re really delicious as they are, either for part of breakfast or for a tasty afternoon snack.
 Hope you enjoy them!